What is Frozen Shoulder?

 Frozen shoulder typically progresses through three stages:

 Freezing Stage: In this stage, patients experience increasing shoulder pain and a gradual loss of motion.
-The shoulder joint capsule thickens and tightens.
+The shoulder joint capsule thickens and tightens, leading to pain and stiffness.

 Frozen Stage: Pain may begin to diminish, but severe shoulder stiffness becomes more pronounced.
 Movements are significantly limited.